kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 ## 1. Deployment

-Currently allows all vpcs to share the same provider vlan subnet resources, similar to neutron ovn mode.
+Currently allows all vpcs to share the same default provider vlan subnet resources, custom vpcs support extending provider vlan subnet to enable the use of multiple public networks. similar to neutron ovn mode.
 Compatible with previous scenarios [default VPC EIP/SNAT](../guide/eip-snat.en.md).

 During the deployment phase, you may need to specify a default public network logical switch based on actual conditions.